 How to Check Maharashtra HSC Result 2018?

-Maharashtra Board will declare HSC 12th result in the online mode.
-Candidates have to enter their roll number and mother’s first name to check HSC 12th Board Maharashtra result.
+Maharashtra Board has declared HSC 12th result online on May 30.
+Candidates have to enter their 7 digit seat number and mother’s first name to check HSC Board Maharashtra result.
+To check result via SMS, candidates have to type MHHSC <space> seat no and send it to 57766.

 Steps to Download Maharashtra HSC Result